 One of the problems at this location is that the water reaches the base of the cliff face and makes collecting very hard.
 Therefore, wellington boots are essential.
 You need to look at the bottom of the cliff face, within the platforms, and in any fallen rocks that have come from the upper beds.

-The tall Jurassic cliffs along the River Brora are mostly shales from the Brora Coal Formation.
-However, beds from the Brora Argillaceous Formation are also present, although not often seen, unless you happen to be around when a cliff fall occurs.
+However, beds from the Strathsteven Mudstone Formation (previously Brora Argillaceous Formation) from the Sutherland group are also present, although not often seen, unless you happen to be around when a cliff fall occurs.

 Common sense when collecting at all locations should always be used.
 The river section can be quite deep, especially after heavy rain and during winter months.
 Care should be taken when collecting here and this location is not recommended for children.
 The rocks can be slippery.
 There are also tall cliffs, which often crumble.
 Since it is hard to avoid walking along the base of the cliff, due to the fact the river flows close by, it is advisable to wear a hard hat.